 Cinematography felt spot on decent.

 The Tone for the third entry, is much darker than its predecessors.
 For example, Palpatine tells The Clone Army, to “Execute Order 66.”
 If you know what I mean.
 Yoda at one point, feels heartbroken on what just happened with his former students.
 You can tell by the look on his face as he holds his chest, as if a lightsaber stabbed him through the heart.
 I believe that this is the sole reason on why Yoda exhaled himself to Dagobah, because he can’t handle the pain on losing his closest allies as he look a them as his children/grandchildren.
 He acts like a father figure to all his students.

 John Williams did an excellent job for conducting the Musical Score.
 I’ll have to give him Bonus Points for writing “Battle Of The Heroes” as it was played during The Climatic Battle, it makes you care about Obi-Wan’s downfall with his former padawan, and his brotherly like relationship with Anakin, internally collapses.
 Duel Of The Fates is also played during Yoda’s fight with Palpatine.

 One scene pays an homage to The Godfather’s climatic “Baptism Scene” while intercutting Michael’s orders on assassinating The Corleone’s adversaries.
 Francis Ford Coppola, is George’s “mentor” and very close friends with him.
 I guess Coppola must’ve been flattered to watch Palpatine announcing that he’s turned The Galactic Republic into The Empire, as the scene intercuts Vader mowing down Nute Gunnery, along with his colleagues.

 Palpatine’s backstory was very interesting as he told Anakin a story about a powerful Sith Lord called, Darth Plaguis and his apprentice who betrayed and murdered his master, who’s apprentice is obviously Palpatine himself, as well as the nature of The Dark Side and how it’s capable of manifesting one individual’s gift with The Force.

-A scene with Anakin at The Jedi Temple on him thinking if he should spare or kill Palpatine to prevent Padmè’s death from coming true, or kill the Dark Lord to end The Clone Wars for good.
+A scene with Anakin at The Jedi Temple of him thinking if he should spare or kill Palpatine to prevent Padmè’s death from coming true, or kill the Dark Lord to end The Clone Wars for good.
 This properly sets up Anakin’s motivation to become Palpatine’s apprentice.